GoogleCloudPlatform/firebase-extensions/firestore-palm-chatbot/README.md

 **Configuration Parameters:**

+* Palm API Provider: There are two services which provide access to the PaLM API.
+Which would you like to use?
+Keep in mind you will need to enable the service in your GCP project.

+* API Key (Generative Language AI for Developers Provider ONLY): If you selected Generative AI for Developers as your PaLM API provider, you can optionally choose to provide an API key.
+If you do not provide an API key, the extension will use Application Default Credentials.

 * Collection Path: Path to a Cloud Firestore collection which will represent a discussion with a LLM on the PaLM API.

 * Prompt Field: The field in the message document that contains the prompt.